svenyurgensson/penetrator/README.md

       obj.arg2  # => 'arg2-chunked!'
 ```

-Also you can freely utilize ClassMethods submodule as with ActiveSupport::Concern
+Also you can freely utilize `ClassMethods` submodule as you usually do with `ActiveSupport::Concern`

 ```ruby
       module RichTrait